dalia-maher/Item-Catalog/README.md

 ## Project Contents

 ### database-setup.py:
 Python module that sets up the database classes and relations of User, Category and CatalogItem.
-It uses Sqlite DB.
+It uses SqLite DB.

 ### application.py:
 Python module containing the business login of the whole project including login, connection to database, JSON APIs, and the main functionalities of each endpoint in the application.